 Worn out tooth: Some of the reasons of worn teeth:

-Gold crowns: Gold alloy crowns are able to endure well the heavy job of chewing.
+Gold alloy crowns are able to endure well the heavy job of chewing.
 They will not chip or break; they have the least effect on the opposing tooth.

-All-porcelain or all-ceramic crowns.
 These types of crowns provide the best natural color of all the crown materials.

-Steel crowns - for children stainless steel crown is the most common.
+For children stainless steel crown is the most common.
 They are used to fix over a primary tooth, they are durable, inexpensive, but aesthetically poor.

 Crowns can last anywhere from 5 to 15 years and more.
 Good oral hygiene practices like brushing and flossing crowned teeth is essential to prevent them from needing to be replaced too frequently.
 Just like natural teeth, if crowns are used to clench your teeth, chew ice or use your teeth to open packaging, a crown can facture.